Is Access Tuolumne my cable company?

 When and how often will my program be shown?

 Typically, public access programs on Access Tuolumne are scheduled to be shown weekly.
-Our weekly program guide is posted to our Access Tuolumne County website and in The Union Democrat Weekender.
+Our weekly program guide is posted to our Access Tuolumne County website, in The Union Democrat Weekender and the Comcast on-screen guide.
 We also regularly display the upcoming programs for each day on our bulletin board, which runs between programming.
 You can also view selected programs on demand through our website.

 What video formats can Access Tuolumne accept for a cablecast?